fmay/temp/.guides/sections.md

 step: 3-var-3birds

 ---
-Now take a look at the new code on the left.
+Now take a look at the new `main.js` code on the left.
 You'll see that we have much shorter code.

-What we did here was to analyze what is going on and break it down into the following thought process
+What we did here was to analyze what is going on and break it down as follows.

-1. To get all 3 birds to sit on the branch, they all have the same Y coordinate.
+1. To get all 3 birds to sit on the branch, we note that they all have the same Y coordinate.
-1. Let's figure out the position of the first bird and then put a `gap` between the second and the third birds.
+1. So, let's figure out the position of the first bird and get it in the right place.
+1. To get the desired effect, we can simply space them out evenly across the branch.
+1. To achieve this, we'll create a variable `gap` and use that to calculate the position of the second and third birds.

+Having figured this out, we can write the code easily.
+However, we have not got good values for the `x`, `y` and `gap` variables.

 ##Challenge
-Set the variables so you have the 3 birds evenly spaced on the branch in the sae way you did before.
+Set the variables so you have the 3 birds are roosting evenly on the branch in the same way you did before.
+After you have changed the code, be sure to press the refresh button in the Preview window.

 ![](.guides/img/var-bird-branch-3.png)